-Observed and model simulated MDA8 O3 concentrations are shown in the left (bottom) of Figure 9.
-Larger discrepancies between model and observation can be seen for the second and third weeks of March as well as the second week of April when

-- 370 O3 concentrations are generally low.
-Those two time periods were associated with two rain events, above average cloud coverage and relative humidity as well as below average temperature.
-From mid-April to the end of June when O3 concentrations were relatively higher, modeled O3 concentrations are in very nice agreement with the observations.
-Significant enhancement of O_3 was observed during late April and early May.
-This O_3 enhancement was successfully captured by the model except that the peak O3 concentrations on May 6 and 7 were under predicted in the model consistent with the under - prediction of NO2 during these days.
-During the late April to early May, high pressure ridges were the dominant weather 375 patterns over SoCAB.
-The region had weak offshore winds, low planetary boundary layer height and extremely high temperatures, which favor the production and accumulation of O_3 .
-The highest average daily maximum temperature from all the monitoring sites reached 33.5 °C on May 6 in both the observations and model simulation.
-The O3 difference between model simulations with COVID-19 adjusted emissions and baseline emissions is illustrated in the right bottom panel of Figure - 380 9.
-The COVID-19 emission reduction caused the O3 concentration to increase by up to 1.2 ppb from March to mid-April and mostly decrease by up to 2 ppb from late April to early July.
-On May 7 when the highest O3 was observed, the O3 concentrations were reduced by about 1.7 ppb due to the COVID-19 emission reductions.
-The change in O_3 difference between the two model simulations over time, especially the shift from positive to negative, indicates the transition from VOC-limited chemical regime to more NO_x -limited chemical regime.
+Observed and model-simulated MDA8 O_3 concentrations are shown in Fig. 9c.
+Larger discrepancies between modeled and observed values can be seen for the second and third weeks of March as well as the second week of April, during which time the O_3 concentrations are generally low.
+These two time periods were associated with two rain events, above-average cloud cover and relative humidity as well as below-average temperature.
+From mid-April to the end of June, when O3 concentrations were relatively higher, modeled O3 concentrations are in very nice agreement with the observations.
+A significant enhancement of O3 was observed during late April and early May.
+This O3 enhancement was successfully captured by the model except that the peak O3 concentrations on 6 and 7 May were underpredicted by the model, consistent with the underprediction of NO2 during these days.
+During late April to early May, high-pressure ridges were the dominant weather patterns over the SoCAB.
+The region had weak offshore winds, a low planetary boundary layer height, and extremely high temperatures, which favor the production and accumulation of O3.
+The highest average daily maximum temperature from all of the monitoring sites reached 33.5 °C on 6 May in both the observations and the model simulation.
+The O3 difference between model simulations with COVID-19-adjusted emissions and baseline emissions is illustrated in Fig. 9d.
+The COVID-19 emission reduction caused the O_3 concentration to increase by up to 1.2 ppb from March to mid-April and mostly decrease by up to 2 ppb from late April to early July.
+On 7 May, when the highest O3 was observed, the O3 concentrations were reduced by about 1.7 ppb due to the COVID-19 emission reductions.
+The change in the O_3 difference between the two model simulations over time, especially the shift from positive to negative, indicates the transition from a VOC-limited chemical regime to a more NO_x -limited chemical regime.

-385 4 Discussion
+4 Discussion